w3c/sync-media-pub/README.md

 The purpose of the CG is to collect requirements, analyze existing technologies as potential solutions, and make a recommendation for the best way forward.

-Our requirements are to support the features described in these (use cases)[use-cases.md], as well as to comply with these [Additional requirements](addl-reqs.md).
+Our requirements are to support the features described in these [use cases](use-cases.md), as well as to comply with these [Additional requirements](addl-reqs.md).

 The recommendation is to develop a custom solution.
-Read about the (Technology selection)[technology-selection.md] process to see how we arrived at this recommendation.
+Read about the [Technology selection](technology-selection.md) process to see how we arrived at this recommendation.